ionic-enterprise/tutorials/docs/native-solutions/auth-connect/fix-android-launch.md

 </CH.Code>

-In your Capacitor project create a new activity with the following code
+Copy and paste the provided code into the new activity file (`LauncherActivity.java`).

 ---